SSHcom/privx-on-aws/README.md

 * [Getting Started with PrivX](https://help.ssh.com/support/solutions/articles/36000194728-getting-started-with-privx)
 * Learn more about [PrivX Users and Permissions](https://help.ssh.com/support/solutions/articles/36000194730-privx-users-and-permissions)
 * Check [Online Administrator Manual](https://help.ssh.com/support/solutions/folders/36000185818)

+## Bugs

+If you experience any issues with the library, please let us know via [GitHub issues](https://github.com/SSHcom/privx-on-aws/issues).
+We appreciate detailed and accurate reports that help us to identity and replicate the issue.

+* **Specify** the configuration of your environment.
+Include which operating system you use and the versions of runtime environments.

+* **Attach** logs, screenshots and exceptions, in possible.

+* **Reveal** the steps you took to reproduce the problem, include code snippet or links to your project.

 ## How To Contribute